Extremal Hypergraphs for Ryser's Conjecture: Connectedness of Line Graphs of Bipartite Graphs: Connectedness of the Link Graph

 \section{Connectedness of the Link Graph}

 In this section we prove Theorem~\ref{thm:connoflink}, which states that the link graph of any Ryser-extremal $3$-graph minimizes the connectedness of the independence complex of its line graph.
-On the way we also give a proof of Aharoni's Theorem, which is somewhat different from the original argument.
+On the way we give a reformulated proof of Aharoni's Theorem.

 Let $\cH$ be a $3$-partite $3$-graph with vertex classes $V_1$, $V_2$, and $V_3$.
 We aim to show that $\tau(\cH) \leq 2\nu(\cH)$.
 To do this, we will consider the link graph (recall Definition~\ref{def:linkg}).
-An important thing to note is that if each edge of a matching in the link graph $\link{\cH}{V_i}$ extends to a different vertex of $V_i$, then the extended edges form a matching in $\cH$.
-Thus, we can color each edge of the link graph by the vertex to which it extends (since we are considering the link graph as a multigraph, that vertex is uniquely determined for each edge) so that a rainbow matching (a matching with each edge of a different color) in the link graph corresponds to a matching in the hypergraph $\cH$.
-Now we will use the vertex cover number of $\cH$ to find a lower bound on the connectedness of the line graphs of the link graphs, and we will use the matching number of $\cH$ to find an upper bound for at least one link.
+We will use the vertex cover number of $\cH$ to find a lower bound on the connectedness of the line graphs of the link graphs, and we will use the matching number of $\cH$ to find an upper bound for at least one link.
 Combining these bounds will yield the desired inequality $\tau(\cH) \leq 2\nu(\cH)$.
-So let's calculate.

 \begin{prop} Let $\cH$ be a $3$-partite $3$-graph with vertex classes $V_1$, $V_2$, and $V_3$.
 Then for each $i \in \lset{1, 2, 3}$ we have the following: \begin{enumerate} {(\roman{enumi})} \item For all $S \subseteq V_i$ we have